The COVID-19 Pandemic and Rural America

 After the beginning of the pandemic, U.S. unemployment surged to levels not seen since the Great Depression in the 1930s.
 In March, the unemployment rate began to rise.
 Monthly unemployment estimates reported by the Bureau of Labor Statistics (BLS) refer to the week that includes the 12th day of each calendar month.
 By the week including April 12, U.S. unemployment peaked at a seasonally adjusted rate of 14.7 percent.
 This surge resulted from government restrictions on non-essential economic activity, social distancing requirements, temporary closures of some facilities due to infection concerns, effects of illness on availability of some essential workers, and voluntary decisions by consumers to limit travel and other activities.

-The unemployment rate began to decline after April as the Coronavirus Aid, Relief, and Economic Security (CARES) Act, other new Federal laws, and the Federal Reserve made trillions of dollars in funds available as part of efforts to address the recession; several States relaxed restrictions put in place to control the pandemic; and consumers began to increase spending.
-By the week of October 12, the national unemployment rate had fallen to 6.9 percent.
+The unemployment rate began to decline after April as the Coronavirus Aid, Relief, and Economic Security (CARES) Act, other new Federal laws, and the Federal Reserve made trillions of dollars in funds available as part of efforts to address the recession; States relaxed restrictions put in place to control the pandemic; and consumers began to increase spending.
+By the week of November 12, the national unemployment rate had fallen to 6.7 percent.

-Based on BLS estimates of county-level employment and unemployment, the unemployment rate rose rapidly in both metro and nonmetro areas in March and April.
+Based on BLS estimates of county-level unemployment, the unemployment rate rose rapidly in both metro and nonmetro areas in March and April.
 The (not seasonally adjusted) rate reached almost 14.6 percent in metro areas and about 13.6 percent in nonmetro areas by the week of April 12.
 After April, the unemployment rate declined in both metro and nonmetro areas.
-By the week of August 12, the unemployment rate had fallen to 8.8 percent in metro areas and 6.8 percent in nonmetro areas.
-According to preliminary BLS estimates for September, the unemployment rate continued falling to 7.9 percent in metro areas and 6.0 percent in nonmetro areas by the week of September 12.
+By the week of September 12, the unemployment rate had fallen to 7.9 percent in metro areas and 6.0 percent in nonmetro areas.
+According to preliminary BLS estimates for October, the unemployment rate continued falling to 6.8 percent in metro areas and 5.3 percent in nonmetro areas by the week of October 12.

 Note: These rates are not seasonally adjusted because the BLS county-level estimates of employment and unemployment are not seasonally adjusted.

-Estimated unemployment rates in August varied substantially across counties in the United States, ranging from a low of 0.4 percent to a high of 22.0 percent.
-Generally, the highest unemployment rates were evident in the Northeast, Appalachia, and large parts of the Great Lakes region, the South, Midwest, Southwest, West Coast, Hawaii and Alaska.
-The lowest unemployment rates were evident in the Great Plains and much of the Mountain West, though high unemployment rates occurred in many counties in these regions as well.
+Estimated unemployment rates in September varied substantially across counties in the United States, ranging from a low of 0.6 percent to a high of 23.2 percent.
+Generally, the highest unemployment rates were evident in the Northeast, Appalachia, and large parts of the Great Lakes region, the South, Midwest, Texas, Southwest, West Coast, Hawaii and Alaska.
+The lowest unemployment rates were evident in the Great Plains and much of the Mountain West, though high unemployment rates occurred in some counties in these regions as well.

-The unemployment rate in August was higher in metro than in nonmetro counties for all county economic types.
-Farming-dependent counties had the lowest unemployment rate in both metro and nonmetro counties (5.0 percent in nonmetro and 5.3 percent in metro farming-dependent counties).
+The unemployment rate in September was higher in metro than in nonmetro counties for all county economic types.
+Farming-dependent counties had the lowest unemployment rate in both metro and nonmetro counties (4.4 percent in nonmetro and 4.7 percent in metro farming-dependent counties), and nonmetro manufacturing-dependent also had relatively low unemployment (5.5 percent).
+The highest unemployment rate occurred in metro mining-dependent counties (8.8 percent).
+Among nonmetro counties, the highest unemployment rates also occurred in mining-dependent counties (7.4 percent).

 The county-level data on unemployment rates are from the BLS Local Area Unemployment Statistics (LAUS) program.
 These data are model-based estimates based mainly on the monthly Current Population Survey employment and unemployment estimates, and unemployment insurance claims data from State workforce agencies.
 The county estimates are controlled to sum to State-level estimates, which are controlled to sum to national estimates.